HL7/fhir-shorthand/input/pagecontent/index.md

   `* active = true`

 * **Escape Character**: FSH uses the backslash as the escape character in string literals.
 For example, use `\"` to embed a quotation mark in a string.
 * **Circumflex Character ("Caret Syntax")**: FSH uses the circumflex (also called caret) `^` to directly reference the definitional structure associated with an item.
 For example, when defining a profile, caret syntax allows you to refer to elements in the StructureDefinition.
-For example, to set the element `StructureDefinition.experimental`:
+For example, to set the element `StructureDefinition.experimental` from the FSH code that defines a profile:

   `* ^experimental = false`